Ministerial Intervention Lawyers

 - Australia’s obligations under an international covenant or treaty.

 - Level of integration of the applicant into Australian society.

 - Any character or credibility concerns applicable to the applicant.

-Ultimately these circumstantial examples serve merely as a guidance and do not bind the Minister to exercise his or her discretion.
-Rather, the Minister remains free to consider requests for intervention in whichever matter and manner he or she so chooses.
+We advise that good submission addresses the above issues as a bare minimum.
+However, these circumstantial examples serve merely as guidance and do not bind the Minister to exercise his or her discretion.
+This means even despite the good submission the Minister remains completely free to decide as he or she wishes.

-If you are seeking legal advice in relation to your visa matter, please call us on +61 3 9958 5854, or email us via firstname.lastname@example.org.
-If you are considering ministerial intervention, your matter is almost certainly highly complex.
+If you are considering ministerial intervention, your matter is certainly highly complex.
 It is critical that you obtain independent legal advice at the earliest opportunity.
-Our team will happily arrange a consultation for you with one of our expert migration solicitors.
+At Visa Plan, Our team of expert migration lawyers are happy to speak with you for the best possible outcomes.

 Best Ministerial Intervention Lawyers

 Melbourne | Sydney | Brisbane | Perth | Adelaide | Darwin